CasualCoder91/N_Body/docs/N-Body-Simulation/Initialization.rst

     p(m)=\frac{dN}{dm}=A*m^{-\alpha }
     :label: salpeter

-This comparatively simple and widely used (:cite:`Saro2006` todo:cite more) IMF can be sampled using inverse transform sampling.
+This comparatively simple and widely used (:cite:`Saro2006`, :cite:`Portinari2007`, :cite:`Saro2006`, :cite:`Goswami2012`) IMF can be sampled using inverse transform sampling.
-To do so one must integrate the IMF over the mass and normalize it, yielding the normalized cumulative probability function (NCPF).
+To do so one must integrate the IMF over the mass and normalize it, yielding the normalized cumulative distribution function (NCDF).

 .. math::
     P(m)=\int_{m_{min}}^{m}A*m^{-\alpha } dm = \frac{A}{-\alpha +1}\left ( m^{-\alpha +1} -m_{min}^{-\alpha +1}\right )